Married With Children (seasons 10 and 11)

 Go For It!

-Season 1 was designed and built in Los Angeles and trucked to a stage for taping in Palm Beach, FL.
-The logistics of getting a crew together and the show-up and running were challenging.
+Season 1 was designed and built in Los Angeles, then trucked to a stage in Palm Beach, FL, for taping.
+The logistics of getting a crew together and getting the show up and running were challenging.

 Season 2 was taped on stage at Universal Studios Orlando.